 Furthermore, they furnish means for computing the sum payable in currency if gold should become unobtainable.
 The borrower agrees to repay in gold coin containing 25.8 grains to the dollar, and if this cannot be secured, the promise is to discharge the obligation by paying for each dollar loaned the currency value of that number of grains.
 Thus the purpose of the parties will be carried out.
 Irrespective of any change in currency, the thing loaned or an equivalent will be returned — nothing more, nothing less.
 The present currency consists of promises to pay dollars of 15 5/21 grains; the government procures gold bullion on that basis.
 The calculation to determine the damages for failure to pay in gold would not be difficult.
 Gregory v.
-Morris
+Morris points the way.

 Under appropriate statutes, the United States for many years issued gold certificates, in the following form:

 “This certifies that there have been deposited in the Treasury of The United States of America One Thousand Dollars in gold coin payable to the bearer on demand.
 This certificate is a legal tender in the amount thereof in payment of all debts and dues public and private.”

 The certificates here involved — series 1928 — were issued under § 6, Act March 14, 1900, 31 Stat.
 47, as amended.
 See U.S.C., Title 31, § 429.
 [Footnote 2/1]

 In view of the statutory direction that gold coin for which certificates are issued shall be held for their payment on demand “and used for no other purpose,” it seems idle to argue (as counsel for the United States did) that other use is permissible under the ancient Act of March 3, 1863.